Vinyl cation: History

-It wasn't until 1959 that this idea was revisited, with Grob and Cseh detecting vinyl cation formation during solvolysis reactions of alpha-vinyl halides in their seminal work.
+In 1959, Grob and Cseh detected vinyl cations during solvolysis reactions of alpha-vinyl halides.
 Indeed, for this contribution, Grob has been called “the father of the vinyl cation”.
 The 1960s saw a flurry of vinyl cation-related research, with kinetics data driving the argument for the existence of the species.
-Noyce and coworkers, for example, reported the formation of a vinyl cation in acid-catalyzed hydration of phenylporopiolic acid.
+Noyce and coworkers, for example, reported the formation of a vinyl cation in acid-catalyzed hydration of phenylpropiolic acid.
 The authors note that in the rate limiting step, a large positive charge develops on the benzylic carbon, indicating that the reaction proceeds through a vinyl cation transition state.
 Hyperconjugation and hydrogen bonding was evoked to explain the accessibility of the vinyl cation described by Noyce.

-Generating vinyl cations
+Generation

 Vinyl cations have been observed as reactive intermediates during solvolysis reactions.
 Consistent with SN1 chemistry, these reactions follow first order kinetics.
 Generally, vinylic halides are unreactive in solution: silver nitrate does not precipitate silver halides in the presence of vinyl halides, and this fact was historically used to dispute the existence of the vinyl cation species.
-The introduction of “super” Leaving group in the 1970s first allowed for the generation of vinyl cation reactive intermediates with appreciable lifetimes.
+The introduction of “super” leaving group in the 1970s first allowed for the generation of vinyl cation reactive intermediates with appreciable lifetimes.
 These excellent leaving groups, such as triflate (trifluoromethanesulfonate) and nonaflate (nonafluorobutanesulfonate), are highly prone to SN1 reactivity.
 Utilization of these super leaving groups allowed researchers for the first time to move beyond speculation about the existence of such vinyl cations.

 Other leaving groups, such as hypervalent iodine moities (which are 1 million fold better leaving groups than the classic triflates), have been utilized to such end as well.
 Hinkle and coworkers synthesized a number of alkenyl(aryl)iodonium triflates from hypervalent phenyliodo precursors.
 In the scheme shown, the E- and Z-vinyl triflates form after heterolytic carbon-iodine bond cleavage and subsequent trapping of the cation by triflate.
 The presence of both E- and Z-vinyl triflate products offers support for the formation of a primary vinyl cation reactive intermediate; through SN2 chemistry, both only one isomer would form.

-Recently, vinyl cation reactive intermediates have been generated in photochemical solvolysis reactions.
+Vinyl cation reactive intermediates have been generated in photochemical solvolysis reactions.
 The figure to the right depicts photochemical solvolysis of vinyl iodonium salt, through heterolytic carbon-iodine bond cleavage, to generate a vinyl carbocation and iodobenzene.
 The reactive intermediate is prone to either nucleophilic attack by the solvent to yield E- and Z-enol ether isomers, or beta hydrogen elimination.